 - Hand Lens

 Those students that are in one of hunt or advanced and other selected camp (with parental permission) will use Northwestern Outdoor Leadership Institute owned firearms.
 However those students that have rifles or shotguns fitted to them may, with director approval, bring their firearms to camp along with appropriate ammo.
 Contact use to discuss this.

 Archer equipment will be provided for instruction, however if a student has appropriate and sized correctly bow and accompanying arrows the student may be given permission to bring these to camp.
 Remember both bow and the arrows must be sized for the teen and the arrows must have the proper spline for the bow.
 Because of safety issues with spline, NOLI arrows will not be used with personal bows.
 Personal bows will be under the control of the director and will be only in the possession of the camper during archery instruction and/or practice at the range.
 Private bows will not be shared with other campers.
 Please contact the Camp Director Brian King well before camp if you want your students to bring archery equipment to camp.

-Camera Equipment (Required for Photography Total Immersion Camp)
+Photography Total Immersion Camps

 - DSLR Camera that Speed, F-stop, ISO setting can be manually set